HypeCheck

 1-Deoxynojirimycin (DNJ)

-Natural compound from mulberry that blunts blood sugar spikes after carb-heavy meals.
+Natural compound from mulberry leaves that blunts blood sugar spikes after carb-heavy meals.

 Moderate evidence